elfhosted/elfhosted.com/docs/app/webdav.md

 Use the Explorer interface to upload/download from ElfHosted.

-## Expected speed 10MB/s
+## Expected speed

-Note that our WebDAV share is rate-limited to 50MB/s, or 40Mbit, which represents 4% of our total 1Gbps per-node bandwidth.
+Note that our WebDAV share is rate-limited to ~5MB/s, or 40Mbit, outgoing, which represents 4% of our total 1Gbps per-node bandwidth.
 This restriction is in place in order to prioritize more realtime traffic over batch transfers.

+A prioritized, higher-rate-limited WebDAV instance [is also available](https://store.elfhosted.com/product/webdav-access-plus), with speeds of up to 150Mbps or ~20MB/s.

 --8<-- "common-links.md"